Lift Cart

 What Does the Simulation Say?

-To support my designs, I did hand calculations of a cantilever beam to find the shear force, bending moment, and maximum deflection of the forklift arms under a load.
-To cross-check my hand calculations, I did a SolidWorks FEA analysis of the forklift’s parts and assemblies.
+To support my designs, I hand-calculated a cantilever beam to find the shear force, bending moment, and maximum deflection of the forklift arms under a load.
+To cross-check my hand calculations, I performed a SolidWorks FEA analysis of the forklift’s parts and assemblies.
 Not only were my calculations valid, but the analyses improved my simulation skills and uncovered points of stress concentration.

-Under supervision from our in-house machinist, I took one piece of 6061 aluminum and machined the foot extenders I designed.
+Under the supervision of our in-house machinist, I took one piece of 6061 aluminum and machined the foot extenders I designed.
 I used a manual mill to create clearance holes, tapped holes, fillets, and chamfers within my designed tolerances.
-These features were able to properly house a threaded bumper, spring pin, and threaded bearing.
-Although one of the holes was slightly beyond the tolerance range, the blocks snuggly fit into the forklift and all other dimensions were within specification.
+These features allowed the forklift to properly house a threaded bumper, spring pin, and threaded bearing.
+Although one of the holes was slightly beyond the tolerance range, the blocks snuggly fit into the forklift, and all other dimensions were within specification.

 Previous